October 1, 2023 – Twenty-Sixth Sunday in Ordinary Time

 The annual CMD directly supports 14 ministries through which people are accompanied in their journey (100% of your gift does directly to these ministries).
 There are many gifted and generous laypersons in our diocese who share their time and talent to support our Catholic ministries.

-• Exposition of the Blessed Sacrament will occur every Friday after daily Mass from 8:30 am to 9:30 am.
-If an event comes up on a Friday, then Fr.
-Michael will repose the Blessed Sacrament at his discretion.
+• Exposition of the Blessed Sacrament will occur every Friday after Mass from 8:30 am to 9:30 am.
 This is great opportunity for spiritual nourishment.
 Come and spend an hour with Jesus!
 NOTE: During Holy week Eucharistic Adoration will take place after Holy Thursday Mass until midnight.

 • Did you know 100% of your PA tax money can be sent to our local catholic school?
 Look for brochures by the exit doors or contact RedefinED to enroll in EITC, a local company hired by the Diocese to manage enrollments, at 814-419-5505 or www.redefiningeducation.com